exercism/research_experiment_1/exercises/ruby-1-a/README.md

 ## Instructions

-Your task is to define a `ShoppingCart` class that can receive a hash of items and has two methods: `total_amount` and `items_list`.
+Your task is to define a `ShoppingCart` class that can receive a hash of items where the key is the name of the item and the value the price of the item, see the example below.
+The `ShoppingCart` class will also have two methods: `total_amount` and `items_list`.
 The method `total_amount` will return the sum of all the items’ prices.
 The method `list` will return a string with the name of the items separated by commas.

 For example: